Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/pca.md

 ## Dimension reduction with principal components analysis

-To motivate dimension reduction, let us return to the example iris flower data set discussed in a [previous lesson](classification) when we introduced the problem of classification.
+We will dimension reduction with a lower-dimensional example, returning to the  iris flower data set discussed in a [previous lesson](classification) when we introduced the problem of classification.
+In the figure below, we reproduce the figure containing petal width plotted against petal width, ignoring the species from which each data point derives.

 [![image-center](../assets/images/600px/iris_petal_data_unlabeled.png){: .align-center}](../assets/images/iris_petal_data_unlabeled.png)

-* Petal length vs. petal width in irises (don't need species labels this time)
+Petal width (*x*-axis) plotted against petal width (*y*-axis) for all flowers in the iris flower data set, not labeled according to species.
+{: style="font-size: medium;"}

-* We can trust our eyes to notice the clear pattern: that as petal width increases, petal length tends to increase as well.
+We can once again trust our eyes to notice the clear pattern: regardless of the species of iris, as petal width increases, petal length tends to increase as well.

-* Another way of noting this is that a line through the data does a good job of approximating the data.
-That is, if we knew the petal width, we could guess the petal length, and vice-versa.
-Even though the points exist in two dimensions, the line (a one-dimensional object) does a good job of approximating the data.
+You may be able to guess where this discussion is headed.
+If we draw a line through the center of the data (see figure below), then the line provides a reasonable estimate of a flower's petal length from its petal width, or vice-versa.
+In other words, a one-dimensional object (a line) approximates a collection of points in two dimensions.

-STOP: How do you think we determine the line?
+**STOP:** How do you think we can determine the best line to approximate a collection of points data?
+{: .notice--primary}

 * You may have learned about regression as part of your mathematics education: we want to minimize the sum of squared y distances between the point and its point (x, y) on the line.